ethereum/consensus-specs/specs/core/0_fork-choice.md

 * An Ethereum 1.0 block pointed to by the `state.latest_eth1_data.block_hash` has been processed and accepted.
 * The node's Unix time is greater than or equal to `state.genesis_time + block.slot * SECONDS_PER_SLOT`.

-Note: Leap seconds mean that slots will occasionally last `SECONDS_PER_SLOT + 1` or `SECONDS_PER_SLOT - 1` seconds, possibly several times a year.
+*Note*: Leap seconds mean that slots will occasionally last `SECONDS_PER_SLOT + 1` or `SECONDS_PER_SLOT - 1` seconds, possibly several times a year.

-Note: Nodes needs to have a clock that is roughly (i.e. within `SECONDS_PER_SLOT` seconds) synchronized with the other nodes.
+*Note*: Nodes needs to have a clock that is roughly (i.e. within `SECONDS_PER_SLOT` seconds) synchronized with the other nodes.

 ### Beacon chain fork choice rule

 The beacon chain fork choice rule is a hybrid that combines justification and finality with Latest Message Driven (LMD) Greediest Heaviest Observed SubTree (GHOST).
-At any point in time a validator `v` subjectively calculates the beacon chain head as follows.
+At any point in time, a validator `v` subjectively calculates the beacon chain head as follows.

-* Abstractly define `Store` as the type of storage object for the chain data and `store` be the set of attestations and blocks that the validator `v` has observed and verified (in particular, block ancestors must be recursively verified).
+* Abstractly define `Store` as the type of storage object for the chain data, and let `store` be the set of attestations and blocks that the validator `v` has observed and verified (in particular, block ancestors must be recursively verified).
 Attestations not yet included in any chain are still included in `store`.
 * Let `finalized_head` be the finalized block with the highest epoch.
-(A block `B` is finalized if there is a descendant of `B` in `store` the processing of which sets `B` as finalized.)
+(A block `B` is finalized if there is a descendant of `B` in `store`, the processing of which sets `B` as finalized.)
 * Let `justified_head` be the descendant of `finalized_head` with the highest epoch that has been justified for at least 1 epoch.
 (A block `B` is justified if there is a descendant of `B` in `store` the processing of which sets `B` as justified.)
-If no such descendant exists set `justified_head` to `finalized_head`.
+If no such descendant exists, set `justified_head` to `finalized_head`.
 * Let `get_ancestor(store: Store, block: BeaconBlock, slot: Slot) -> BeaconBlock` be the ancestor of `block` with slot number `slot`.
 The `get_ancestor` function can be defined recursively as:

 ```python